Onalaska Alliance

 Picture

-Much of our community enjoy a daily walk or run around the lake.
-The beautiful scenery and well-maintained trail make for a pleasant experience.
+Much of our community enjoy walking or running the 0.9 mile trail around the lake.
+The beautiful scenery, well-maintained gravel trail surface, and exercise stations make for a very pleasant experience.

-We also host an annual 5k, The Apple Harvest Fun Run/Walk, in conjunction with our Apple Harvest Festival.
+We host the annual Apple Harvest 5K Fun Run.
 Click HERE for more info!

 Picture